 If you observe a possible crime in progress, call 911 – let the Police investigate.
 If you see anything or anyone suspicious, do not hesitate to promptly call Phoenix Police – let the trained experts decide how to respond and how to handle it.
 The 911 dispatcher will transfer your call to Crime Stop at 602-262-6151, if that is the appropriate response.
-You can also contact our private security patrol, Blue Steel, on 602-283-4827.

 Block Watch